 The FGN’s expectation is that private sector organizations will invest in building roads, and then recover the financing via credits/deductions against Company Income tax.
 The FGN expects that the ROI should be no more than MPR+2%.
 No payment from FGN, no reimbursement.
 The investor simply recovers its cost + MPR + 2% by getting a certificate which allows the offsetting of the total against the company’s income tax obligations.
 They expect that such certificates can then become tradeable instruments.

-The return has no potential for catalyzing roads development in any material way but its could facilitate some CSR-driven initiatives from corporate organizations who are keen to get tax relief for their material CSR activities.
+The return has no potential for catalyzing roads development in any material way but it could facilitate some CSR-driven initiatives from corporate organizations who are keen to get tax relief for their material CSR activities.
 An example would be the Apapa roads rehabilitation works that we understand are being undertaken by the Dangote Group, Flour Mills in conjunction with the NPA.
-The key question is what is a good measure of risk adjusted cost of capital for average company that has capacity to undertake infrastructure projects.
-We presume this may be in a range of 35-45% to provide a risk adjusted equity return in Nigeria today.
+The key question is what is a good measure of the risk-adjusted cost of capital for an average company that has the capacity to undertake infrastructure projects.
+We presume this may be in a range of 35-45% to provide a risk-adjusted equity return in Nigeria today.

 2. PPP Structuring